5.00 out of 6 votes

-Here’s everything you need to know about white sales: what they are, why they exist, and how to get the most out of them.
+Here’s the full picture on white sales: what they are, where they came from, and how to squeeze the most out of them.

 ✏️

-Wanamaker also hired John E. Powers, widely credited as the first professional ad copywriter.
-Powers was blunt and direct.
-Wanamaker required that every ad claim be 100% true.
-Together, they built a marketing approach based on earned trust.
-That reputation is exactly what made the January bedding sale work.
-Shoppers trusted the discounts were real.
-The strategy spread across department stores, and white sales became a standard post-holiday event.
+Wanamaker also hired John E. Powers, widely credited as the first professional ad copywriter, and required that every advertising claim be factually true.
+That trust is why the January bedding sale worked.
+Shoppers believed the discounts because the store had never lied to them before.
+Competitors adopted the format, and white sales became a standard post-holiday retail event across US department stores.

 How White Sales Work

-Furniture and home furnishings stores reported $11.57 billion in sales in January 2025, up 3.7% year-over-year.
-That’s partly driven by white sale activity.
-And it’s not a one-off: total US retail in January 2025 grew 4.7% year-over-year on an NRF basis, suggesting the post-holiday slump is less severe than retailers used to fear.
+Furniture and home furnishings stores reported approximately $11.57 billion in sales in January 2025, up 3.7% year-over-year.
+That figure is partly due to the white sale surge.
+The broader retail picture holds too: total US retail in January 2025 grew year-over-year on an NRF basis, suggesting the post-holiday slowdown isn’t as severe as it used to be.

-The deals are real.
-Macy’s runs 20-80% off across bedding and bath.
-Kohl’s typically hits 50-70% with Kohl’s Cash on top.
-Target runs up to 60%.
-Wayfair often goes 70% on select items.
-These are category-specific markdowns, not watered-down sitewide sale numbers.
+The discounts are category-specific, not watered-down sitewide sale numbers.
+That’s what makes them worth tracking.
+Macy’s runs 20-80% off across bedding and bath during January.
+Kohl’s typically hits 50-70% with Kohl’s Cash stacking opportunities on top.
+Target goes up to 60% in the home section, and Wayfair often reaches 70% on select items.

 When Are White Sales?

-January is the core period.
-Most major retailers kick off white sale pricing in late December, right after Christmas, and run it through the end of January.
-A few push into early February.
+January is the core window.
+Most major retailers start white sale pricing in late December, right after Christmas, and run through the end of January.
+Some extend into early February.

 What Products Get Discounted?

-White sales started with bed sheets.
-The range has grown considerably since Wanamaker’s day.
-Here’s what you’ll typically find discounted:
+White sales started with bed sheets, but the product range has expanded significantly since Wanamaker’s era.
+Here’s what typically goes on sale:

-- Bedding: sheets, comforters, duvet covers, blankets, pillowcases, and bedding sets
+- Bedding: sheets, comforters, duvet covers, blankets, pillowcases, and full bedding sets

-- Towels: bath towels, hand towels, washcloths, and full bath sets
+- Towels: bath towels, hand towels, washcloths, and bath sets

 - Table linens: tablecloths, napkins, placemats, and runners

-- Kitchen linens: dish towels, aprons, oven mitts
+- Kitchen linens: dish towels and oven mitts

-- Mattress and sleep items: mattress pads, toppers, pillows, and occasionally mattresses themselves
+- Mattress items: mattress pads, toppers, pillows, and sometimes mattresses

-Flannel sheets tend to show up in strong numbers during January.
-That’s partly seasonal (winter weight) and partly because stores are moving them before spring stock arrives.
+Flannel sheets show up in strong numbers during January.
+This is partly because they’re seasonal and partly because stores need to move them before spring stock arrives.
+If you’ve been waiting on flannel, January is the right window.

 - Discount and mass-market stores: 20-50% off on most items, clearance reaching 60-70%